ZhengjcVP/MusicScoreScanHelper/README.md

 This program has the following process:<br />
 1. Rotating the image according to straight line<br />
 2. Cropping edge outside the page<br />
+(Resize the file and apply B&W filter according to the parameter between 2 and 3)
 3. Despeckling small black and white patches<br />
 4. Fitting into fixed page size<br />
 5. Centering.<br />